adamant/adamant.language.reference/ranges.md

     1~6 // exclusive of last
     1~~6 // inclusive of last

  But it would be good if range syntax was useful for intervals too.

  Since `..` is supposed to be the accept operator, what if we made ranges a little more like in math with intervals.
 Of course something would need to distinguish them from other things.
 Perhaps `#[0,5)` would be the range from 0 to 5 (not inclusive of 5).
 Note that `` `[0,5)`` has be proposed as an interval syntax as well.

+The above discussion somewhat assumes that `..` should be inclusive of the begin and exclusive of the end because that makes a loop that indexes an array use `..` by default.
+However, indexing an array should now be a very rare thing.
+Given that, it seems reasonable to change the default to inclusive.
+This is what Swift did.
+Exclusive then uses the less than operator.
+So the operators are `1..10`, `1..<10`, `1<..10` and `1<..<10`.